exogen/postinstall-build/README.md

 ### Options

 * `--silent`: Silence the build command’s stdout and stderr.
+This was the default behavior pre-1.0.
+Note that this may make debugging much more difficult if something goes wrong.
 * `--script`: Run the given npm script from `package.json` instead of supplying a full build command.
 Specified like: `--script name` or `--script=name`.